-- Make sure to connect the power cord ground wire to the ground in the disconnect box. - If installation of the plasma system involves connecting the power cord to the power supply, make sure to connect the power cord ground wire properly. - Place the power cord's ground wire on the stud first, then place any other ground wires on top of the power cord ground.
-Tighten the retaining nut. - Tighten all electrical connections to avoid excessive heating.
+Be sure to connect the power cord ground wire to the ground in the disconnect box.

+- If installation of the plasma system involves connecting the power cord to the power supply, be sure to connect the power cord ground wire properly. - Place the power cord's ground wire on the stud first, then place any other ground wires on top of the power cord ground.
+Fasten the retaining nut tightly. - Tighten all electrical connections to avoid excessive heating.